‘Beginning of the end?’ No new babies for endangered whales

 SAVANNAH, Ga.
-(AP) — The winter calving season for critically endangered right whales is ending without a single newborn being spotted off the southeast U.S. coast.
-That is something that hasn’t happened in 30 years.
+(AP) — The winter calving season for critically endangered right whales is ending without a single newborn being spotted off the southeast U.S. coast, a reproductive drought unseen for three decades that experts say brings the rare species a perilous step closer to extinction.

-Barb Zoodsma oversees the region’s right whale recovery program for the National Marine Fisheries Service.
-She says this “could be the beginning of the end.”
+“It’s a pivotal moment for right whales,” said Barb Zoodsma, who oversees the right whale recovery program in the U.S. Southeast for the National Marine Fisheries Service.
+“If we don’t get serious and figure this out, it very well could be the beginning of the end.”

-Researchers have been looking since December for newborn right whales off the coasts of Georgia and Florida.
-That’s where pregnant whales typically give birth each winter.
-Survey flights wrap up when the month ends Saturday.
+Researchers have been looking since December for newborn right whales off the coasts of Georgia and Florida, where pregnant whales typically migrate each winter to give birth in warmer Atlantic waters.

-There are an estimated 450 right whales alive.
-Last year, 17 washed up dead in the U.S. and Canada.
+Trained spotters in airplanes who spend the season scouting the coastal waters for mother-and-calf pairs found nothing this season.
+They wrap up work when the month ends Friday.

 Most Read Nation & World Stories